apple/ccs-caldavtester/README.md

 		</arg>
 	</verify>

-propfindItems:
+## propfindItems
 Performs a check of propfind multi-status response body and checks to see whether the returned properties (and optionally their values) are good (2xx) or bad (non-2xx) response code.
 The overall response status must be 207.

 	Argument: 'root-element'
 		Expected root element for the XML response.
 Normally this is DAV:multistatus but, e.g., MKCOL ext uses a different root, but mostly looks like multistatus otherwise.

 	Argument: 'okprops'
 		A set of properties for which a 2xx response status is required.
 Two forms can be used: